 *Updated 2021

-My Father's World pricing has changed a lot since we began, an since I first wrote this review.
+My Father's World pricing has changed a lot since we began, and since I first wrote this review.

 I still believe when you are homeschooling a large group of multi-age students, MFW is still a a very good cost per student, I just can no longer say it is the most budget friendly.